manish2020/CleanCodingPractice/README.md

-Credits on the original code goes to Cory House or Pluralsight.
+Credits on the original code goes to @coryhouse or Pluralsight.
 See: https://www.pluralsight.com/courses/csharp-clean-coding-principles